Jason11ookJJ/Discord-voice-channel-creator/README.md

 # Discord-voice-channel-creator
-A discord bot that will create a voice channel with role and only user in role can speak
+A discord bot that will create a voice channel

-# How to use?
+# Feature
-To create a voice chat channel type "vc create @role" Only role is accepted not @person
+1. Ceate channel that only "@" member can speak

 # Command
-vc create <role>
+vc create <role>/<people>/<text>